Dennayz/CMPT276/276-final-project/project/README.md

     Map<Object, Integer> uniqueValues = new HashMap<>();
     if data not in uniqueValues {
         uniqueValues.put(data, 1);
-        countUnique++;

     }
     else {
         uniqueValues.put(data, ++);
     }
-    return list of countUnique and map of keys and its values }
+    return list of mapped keys and its values
+}
 ```